-Swamp Cooler Motor On Amazon
+Example Swamp Cooler Motor On Amazon

 Century SVB2054 1/2-1/6 HP, 1725/1140 RPM, 56Z Frame, CCWLE Rotation, 1/2-Inch by 1-5/8-Inch Flat Shaft Evaporative Cooler Motor

-Below is a quick over of steps along with the steps with pictures.
+Below is a quick over of the steps along with the steps with pictures.
 A video is also at the bottom of the page if needed.

 - Remove side panels exposing the motor.

-Often though, this is the toughest part off the job since the wheel can be rusted in place.
-Use sand paper to remove rust from the tip of the shaft if possible and oil to help remove it.
-A puller is sometimes required which can be rented at places such as Auto Zone.
+Often though, this is the toughest part of the job since the wheel can be rusted in place.
+Use sandpaper to remove rust from the tip of the shaft if possible and oil to help remove it.
+A puller is sometimes required, which can be rented at places such as Auto Zone.

 Be sure to match the old and new motors and get the correct replacement.